-In this entry level class you’ll learn how to make a Tenor ukulele from start to finish.
+In this intermediate level class you’ll learn how to make a Tenor ukulele from start to finish.
 We’ll make basic instruments similar to the very popular Collings UT1, that will let you get your feet wet and learn some of the fundamentals of instrument making.
 In class you’ll fabricate the various components, shape the neck, assemble the ukulele, and fine tune the set-up so it plays beautifully.

 These are modest Ukuleles made with quality materials and accessories.
 Each instrument will include the following features: